plwp/goodreads/README.md

 `python3 presentation.py [n]` where [n] is the number of results you want.

-Note: It can take some time for all the results to appear, but the update is complete when Postgres stops warming the room via your CPU.
+Note: It can take some time for all the results to appear

+### Tests

+Tests can be run within a test deployment by running:

+`sudo test_runner.sh`

+Or indivudial units tests can be run if the required modules are installed locally.

 ### API